SC to decide on Friday whether to initiate contempt proceedings against Kunal Kamra | Law-Order

 SC to decide on Friday whether to initiate contempt proceedings against Kunal Kamra

-The Supreme Court on Thursday said it will pronounce its order on Friday on a batch of petitions seeking initiation of criminal contempt proceedings against stand-up comic artist Kunal Kamra for his alleged scandalous tweets against the apex court.
-The pleas came up for hearing before a bench headed by Justice Ashok Bhushan which heard the submissions of advocate Nishant R Katneshwarkar, who appeared for one of the petitioners and claimed that Kamra had posted several tweets scandalous to the judiciary.
+The Supreme Court will pronounce its order on Friday on a batch of petitions seeking initiation of criminal contempt proceedings against stand-up comic artist Kunal Kamra for his alleged scandalous tweets against the apex court.
+The pleas came up for hearing on Thursday before a bench headed by Justice Ashok Bhushan which heard the submissions of advocate Nishant R Katneshwarkar, who appeared for one of the petitioners, and claimed that Kamra had posted several tweets scandalous to the judiciary.

 ''All these tweets are scandalous and we had sought consent from the attorney general,'' Katneshwarkar told the bench, which also comprised justices R S Reddy and M R Shah.
 He read out the letter of Attorney General K K Venugopal, who had granted consent for initiation of criminal contempt proceedings against Kamra.

-One of petitions have been filed by law student, Shrirang Katneshwarkar, who has claimed that Kamra had started publishing tweets on November 11, when the top court was hearing the appeal of journalist Arnab Goswami against the Bombay High Court's order rejecting his plea seeking interim bail in a 2018 abetment to suicide case.
+The attorney general had granted consent for initiation of criminal contempt proceedings against Kamra, saying the tweets are in "bad taste" and it is time that people understand that attacking the apex court brazenly will attract punishment under the Contempt of Courts Act, 1972.
+One of petitions has been filed by law student Shrirang Katneshwarkar and others, who have claimed that Kamra had started publishing tweets on November 11, when the top court was hearing the appeal of journalist Arnab Goswami against the Bombay High Court's order rejecting his plea seeking interim bail in a 2018 abetment to suicide case.
+The plea has alleged that after the top court granted interim bail to Goswami on November 11, Kamra "again published various tweets and thereby scandalized" the apex court and "further lowered" its authority.

+"The alleged contemnor (Kamra) has the following of 1.7 million people.
+The scandalous tweets of the alleged contemnor were seen by his followers and many of them retweeted the same," the plea has claimed.
+It has alleged that when some persons tried to make Kamra aware about the contempt of court, he was "rude, arrogant and unapologetic" and his conduct shows that he has "no regard" for the top court.

+The plea has alleged that his tweets are in "such bad taste" that an ordinary prudent man can gather that he has scandalised the apex court.
+"The citizens of India have highest regard to the courts of law.
+No law abiding citizen of this country would tolerate such act of publication of tweets by the alleged contemnor (Kamra)," it said.